 Removable comfort foam machine-washable at 30°C.

-Wedze helmets and masks are designed to be used together.
+Wedze helmets and goggles are designed to form an integrated whole.

 This type of structure incorporates an outer shell, made of ABS, injection moulded to withstand powerful impacts.
 It combines durability with a significant capacity to withstand bumps and knocks.
-The internal EPOS skullcap absorbs impact and collision at the time of impact.
+The inner EPS liner absorbs shocks in the event of a collision.
 We recommend changing your child's ski helmet at least every 5 years unless it has sustained a significant impact in the meantime.

 Standard EN 1077

 Standard EN 1077 is a European standard that applies to helmets used for cranial protection during downhill skiing and snowboarding.
-This Standard features tests to check the helmet’s shock-absorbing capacity and resistance to penetration by a sharp object.
-There are two different categories:
+This standard tests the ability to absorb shocks and resistance to penetration.
+There are 2 categories:

 - Class A: Protects the top and back of the head as well as the ears and the side of the head